MindaManOfficial/PenguinVM/README.md

 # PenguinVM
 A Virtual Machine created in PenguinMod and with ScratchBlocks.

-README.md adapted for use in PenguinVM Installer (I can't figure out how to do it without adding in special characters.)

 (PENGUINVM IS NOT ASSOCIATED WITH PENGUINMOD, ITS DEVELOPERS, OR SERVICE AS A WHOLE.
 THIS IS JUST A PROJECT CREATED ON AND BRANDED AROUND PENGUINMOD.)